BootstrapCMS/Contact/README.md

 Laravel Contact is designed to work with [Bootstrap CMS](https://github.com/BootstrapCMS/CMS).
 In order for it to work in any Laravel application, you must ensure that you know how to use my [Laravel Core](https://github.com/GrahamCampbell/Laravel-Core) package as configuration and knowledge of the `app:install` and `app:update ` commands is required.

 Laravel Contact provides you with the backend functionality (and email views) to create a comment form.
-You will need to write your own contact form front end with this plugin, although an example contact form is included (`'graham-campbell/contact::form'`).
+You will need to write your own contact form front end with this plugin, although an example contact form is included (`'contact.form'`).
 Laravel Contact will register the route `contact.post` which will accept `POST` requests to the path `contact`.

 The internals of Laravel Contact are not documented here, but feel free to check out the [API Documentation](http://docs.grahamjcampbell.co.uk).